kwiest/manningpassingacademy.com-archive/source/page/areas-of-instruction.html.md

 Areas of Instruction
 ====================

-The MPA boasts a campee to coach ratio of better than 10:1
+The MPA boasts a camper to coach ratio of better than 10:1

 * **Quarterbacks** - Stance, Exchange, Drops, Set-up, Sprint Out, Play Action, Screens, Ball Handling, Option, Reading Defenses, and Field